XXIV Old Buildings - Leading Commercial / Chancery Barristers

-He is valued for his comprehensive and detailed understanding of the commercial and financial issues and realities affecting his clients.
-He is acknowledged as an extremely effective advocate in court as well as on paper.
-This has made him a popular choice for all types of business disputes and civil fraud claims involving complex issues of fact, law and forensic accountancy.
+“Francis is renowned for possessing a formidable intellect and has a really good way of putting across complicated arguments in simple terms”.
+He is valued by clients for his comprehensive and detailed understanding of the commercial issues and realities of a case.
+He is very good at identifying the issues that really matter and finding the quickest and most effective path to the best result.
+He is acknowledged as an extremely effective advocate both in court and on paper.
+This has made him a popular choice for all types of business disputes and civil fraud claims involving complex issues of fact, law and forensic accountancy; Francis is very thorough and gets the result required.”

-A very significant proportion of his work is international in nature and he has a sterling reputation for his international expertise.
+A very significant proportion of his work is international in nature, and he has a sterling reputation for his international expertise.
+The international character of his practice involves not only appearing in jurisdictions outside England & Wales but also conducting proceedings in England & Wales alongside proceedings in other jurisdictions and providing expert evidence in foreign courts.
 He has acted and advised in many offshore jurisdictions including the Cayman Islands, BVI, the Bahamas, Bermuda, Guernsey, Gibraltar, Cyprus and the Isle of Man.
 He is called to the Bar of the Eastern Caribbean.
-His pre-eminence in multi-jurisdictional disputes involves him in strategy, interim remedies including freezing injunctions, conflicts of law, asset tracing and recovery.
+He has also conducted proceedings in England & Wales alongside proceedings in the Russian Federation, Nigeria and Switzerland.
+His pre-eminence in multi-jurisdictional disputes involves him in overall strategy decisions, interim remedies including freezing injunctions, conflicts of law, asset tracing and recovery.
+He has also provided expert evidence of English law for proceedings in the United States and arbitration proceedings.
+In 2022, instructed by Togut & Segal LLP in New York, he gave expert evidence for the successful party and was cross examined in the Bankruptcy Court of the Southern District of New York in an aircraft mortgage case.

 Notable cases include;